bdring/FluidNC/README.md

 The original [Grbl](https://github.com/gnea/grbl) is an awesome project by Sungeon (Sonny) Jeon.
 I have known him for many years and he is always very helpful.
 I have used Grbl on many projects.

 The Wifi and WebUI is based on [this project.](https://github.com/luc-github/ESP3D-WEBUI)

+Mitch Bradley designed and implemented the $name=value settings mechanism.
+The YAML-format runtime configuration mechanism was spearheaded Mitch Bradley, and designed and implemented by Mitch and Stefan de Bruin.
+Stefan's mastery of C++ is especially evident in the Class architecture of the configuration mechanism.

 ### Contribute